Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 ## About the code

 There are many key points in this sample to make the [**On-Behalf-Of-(OBO) flow**](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) work properly and in this section we will explain these key points for each project.
-Though we have three applications in the solution, you will notice that we only registred two applications in Azure AD.
-This is because Azure AD now allows multiple types of applications, like in this case, a desktop and a javascript SPA application who share the same app registration in the Azure AD's app registration portal.
+Though we have three applications in the solution, you will notice that we only registered two applications in Azure AD.
+This is because Azure AD now allows multiple types of applications, like in this case a desktop and a javascript SPA application, to share the same app registration in the Azure AD's app registration portal.

 ### TodoListClient

-This project represents the .NET desktop UI part of the flow, where users would sign-in and interact with the Web API.
-Also, this project is the consumer of information that is obtained from a downstream WebAPI.
-The API that this app calls also requests data from another API by using an access token obtained for the signed-in user using the **On-Behalf-Of (OBO) flow** .
+This project represents the .NET desktop UI part of the flow, where users would sign-in and interact with the Web API (TodoListService).
+The API that this app calls ((TodoListService)) also requests data from another API (Microsoft Graph) by using an access token obtained for the signed-in user using the **On-Behalf-Of (OBO) flow** .
 The first key point to pay attention is the `MainWindow` initialization.
 Here is the code snippet:

 ```csharp
 private readonly IPublicClientApplication _app;